-Investigate the issues
+Investigate the poor performance

-NB.
-Any investigatory meeting should not result in disciplinary action without a disciplinary hearing.
+- Any investigatory meeting should not result in disciplinary action without a disciplinary hearing.

 Notify the employee in writing of the alleged poor performance (i.e. standard they have not met) and its possible consequences (including, where appropriate, the risk of dismissal).
 Provide the employee with any written evidence.